Lemon Butter Asparagus Quick and Flavorful Dish

 4. Season with salt and pepper.

 This easy lemon butter sauce elevates many dishes, not just asparagus.
-For the full recipe, refer to the earlier sections.

 In this post, we covered everything you need for Lemon Butter Asparagus.
 I shared the fresh ingredients, pantry staples, and optional garnishes.
 We went through step-by-step instructions to prepare and cook each part.
 Tips and tricks helped you perfect your dish and suggested tasty variations.
 Finally, I gave you storage info and answered common questions.